 Holistic review is a flexible, individualized way of assessing an applicant’s capabilities by which balanced consideration is given to experiences, attributes, and academic metrics and, when considered in combination, how the individual might contribute value as a medical student and physician.

-Holistic Review Project Purpose
+Advancing Holistic Review Initiative Purpose

 - assess the alignment between an institution’s mission and goals, the criteria used to evaluate and select applicants, and the attributes, attitudes, and skills fostered and rewarded in students, faculty, and staff, and

 identify potential leverage points for enacting change, including healthcare and biomedical research workforce needs, institutional mission and goals, and stakeholder communities.

 Understanding that the expertise lies in the field, the only way we can hope to accomplish that goal is by deepening and expanding our collaboration with constituents.

 Admissions officers are at the forefront of changing the way medical schools select and train students, cultivating physicians of the future.
 The AAMC offers a variety of tools and resources to help you along the way.

 Are your school's diversity and admissions efforts aligned with its mission?

 Applications are now being accepted for the 2015 Workshop cycle.